outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - what are the assumptions, rules & other requirements

   - nn structures displaying concepts:

     - example: concept of 'fear'
       - fear of learning being too difficult (high cost) prevents investment in further pursuit of information
       - in a neural network, the concept of fear shows up in the structures designed for cost-minimization

-  - in order to identify their own error types, they need some of the following:
+  - in order to identify their own error types, neural nets need some of the following:

+    - intents:
+      - incentives or other rules of varying enforcement like priorities to invest in high-cost learning

+    - info:
       - data from other neural nets, data sets, tasks, & error rates
       - info about error types & variables causing errors

+    - functions:
       - functions to track their own errors & gather extra information as needed
       - function to categorize error types & derive missing error types & other error structures, like error interaction layers & core error functions & core error structures (distortion, gap)
       - function to derive structures of mismatch, ambiguity, randomness, variance, & uncertainty beforehand, so they know what to look for & can quickly identify relevant objects like an ambiguity that will produce categorization errors
       - function to derive how a task like categorization could be incomplete or otherwise incorrectly implemented & watch for change in that direction
       - function to identify concepts/causes/system driving the generation of errors (imbalances, unenforced rules, incomplete expectations, incorrect assumptions) or development of new error types (new interactions, compounding uncertainties/gaps)

   - determine what general intents to analyze, in what structure (sequence, combination, network)
     - determine what structures (dimension sets like vertex variables, core functions or interaction layer objects, formats like definition, networks like attribute graph) can solve what problems optimally